sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

 ![no_gowin_device_found](./../../../zh/tang/Tang-Nano-Doc/assets/qusetions/no_gowin_device_found.png)

-This means the debugger does not detect the FPGA chip, you can use the latest [GOWIN Programmer](http://www.gowinsemi.com.cn/faq.aspx) to slove this problem.
+This means the debugger does not detect the FPGA chip, you can use the latest [GOWIN Programmer](http://www.gowinsemi.com.cn/faq.aspx) to solve this problem.

 ![gowin_programmer_download](./assets/questions/gowin_programmer_download.png)

 #### Nano 9K

-Because the FPGA JTAG_SEL pin is routed to Key S2, from the GOWIN mannual we can see when JTAGSEL_N=0 (Active low), Jtag is enabled.
+Because the FPGA JTAG_SEL pin is routed to Key S2, from the GOWIN manual we can see when JTAGSEL_N=0 (Active low), Jtag is enabled.

 ![gw1nr_9c_jtag_sel](./assets/questions/gw1nr_9c_jtag_sel.png)